Eric Dienstfrey

 His work on loudspeakers, tape recording technologies, and the labor politics of film sound workers has appeared in the Journal of Cinema and Media Studies, Film History, Music Sound and the Moving Image, among other journals.
 His 2016 article “The Myth of the Speakers” won the 2017 Katherine Singer Kovács Award from the Society of Cinema and Media Studies.

-He recently completed his first book, titled Making Stereo Fit, about Hollywood’s fifty-year struggle to turn surround sound into a commercially viable storytelling tool.
+He recently completed his first book, titled Making Stereo Fit, about Hollywood’s fifty-year struggle to turn the phenomenon of surround sound into a profitable storytelling tool.

 Department